qunitjs/qtap/API.md

 ### Event: `'finish'`

+Summary event that is ideal for when you run one test suite in one browser, or if you otherwise don't need a break down of results by client.

 * `event.ok <boolean>` Aggregate status of each client's results.
 If any failed, this is false.
 * `event.exitCode <number>` Suggested exit code, 0 for success, 1 for failed.
-* `event.bails <Object<string,string>>` For clients that bailed, this contains the bail reason keyed by client ID.
-* `event.results <Object<string,Object>>` For clients completed their test, this contains the detailed `result` event object, keyed by client ID.
+* `event.total <number>` Aggregated from `result` events.
+* `event.passed <number>` Aggregated from `result` events.
+* `event.failed <number>` Aggregated from `result` events.
+* `event.skips <array>` Carried from the first client that failed, or empty.
+* `event.todos <array>` Carried from the first client that failed, or empty.
+* `event.failures <array>` Carried from the first client that failed, or empty.
+* `event.bailout <false|string>` Carried from the first client that failed, or false.

 ## QTap reporter events

-A client will never emit these events more than once, except for `consoleerror`.
+A client will emit each of these events only once, except `consoleerror` which may be emitted any number of times.

 ### Event: `'client'`